1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • After this, create a new line item.
 Then, select AdSense as the Line item type.

-Note: Once you’re done with defining line items in Google Ad Manager (DFP), there is no need to create separate AdSense tags for your website since AdSense line items can be delivered through Google Publisher Tags (GPT) in the Ad Manager.
-The GPT helps DFP to generate tags with “passback” functionality which are further used to traffic remnant line items for unfilled ad slots on a website.
-If you’re wondering how to set-up GPT in DFP, we have a detailed guide to do it.
+Note: Once you’re done defining line items in Google Ad Manager (DFP), there is no need to create separate AdSense tags for your website since AdSense line items can be delivered through Google Publisher Tags (GPT) in the Ad Manager.

-Although the above-mentioned steps will help you to do the basic setup of AdSense in the Google ad server, there are three methods to serve AdSense ads via DFP while running programmatic campaigns (be it guaranteed or PMP or open auction).
+Although the above-mentioned steps will help you to do the basic setup of AdSense in the Google ad server, there are three methods to serve AdSense ads via Ad Manager while running programmatic campaigns (guaranteed, PMP, or open auction).

-Since we have already discussed types of line items priority in our previous blog post, we assume you’re familiar with it.
-If not, then here’s a simple table explaining various line item types and their preference order in Google Ad Manager.
+Since we have already discussed types of priority line items in our previous blog post, we assume you’re familiar with them.
+If not, here’s a simple table explaining various line item types and their preference order in Google Ad Manager.

 Line Item Type Line Item Type Priority Order